ajey35/agent-challenge/README.md

 </div>

 ---

 ## Features

+### Solana Features
 - Create SPL tokens and mint initial supply
-- Get the Solana Balanace by wallet address
+- Get the Solana balance by wallet address
-- Analyze  account details by Wallet address
+- Analyze account details by wallet address
-- Analyze your transaction with complete infomation by signature
+- Analyze your transaction with complete information by signature
-- Analyze the Token supply information of spl tokens by mint address of token
+- Analyze the token supply information of SPL tokens by mint address
-- Analyze the Token Distribution by getting top 10 token holders account information
+- Analyze the token distribution by getting top 10 token holders account information
 - Real-time analytics and batch smart contract operations
-- Get the All Associated Token Account for a wallet addres (pubkey)
+- Get all associated token accounts for a wallet address (pubkey)

+### Nosana Features
+- Get Nosana job info by job address
+- List all jobs with advanced filtering (state, time, market)
+- Get all runs for a specific job
+- Get details for a specific run
+- Get market info by market address
+- Unified analytics and automation for the Nosana network

 ## Quick Start